Substitution Expressions Overview

 Applicable Applicable Not applicable

-Returns part or all of the message topic.
+Returns part or all of the Solace message destination topic.
 If N is positive, returns the Nth field, numbering from 1.
 If N is negative, returns the Nth field from the end of the topic.
 If N is 0 or not specified, returns the entire topic string.
 If the selected field doesn't exist, returns the empty string.
 For example, if the topic was alfa/bravo/charlie/delta, then topic(2) would return bravotopic(-2) would return charlie, topic() or topic(0) would return alfa/bravo/charlie/delta, and topic(8) or topic(-7) would return the empty string.

 kafkaTopic